 In its various phases, Elisa has been a forerunner in almost every aspect of telecommunications technology.
 For example, being the first city in the world to see this happen, the switchboards of the entire Helsinki region were automised in 1929.
 In the field of digital mobile communications, Elisa has been a forerunner in both Finland and internationally.
 Radiolinja transmitted the world’s first GSM phone call and launched the first commercial GSM service in 1991.
 The first GSM data call also took place on Radiolinja’s network in 1993.
 In 2007, Elisa once again made telecommunications history, being the first operator in the world to introduce a 3G/UMTS900 network for commercial use.
 New services, such as Elisa Viihde, were introduced in 2009.
 In 2011, Elisa was the first company to open a 4G network for commercial use, and opened commercial 4G/800MHz frequencies in 2014.
 In 2016 4G population coverage was already 98% in Finland

 Elisa is a telecommunications, ICT and online service company serving 2.3 million consumer, corporate and public administration organisation customers.
 Elisa provides environmentally sustainable services for communication and entertainment, and tools for organisations to digitalise their operations and improve productivity.

 Elisa is listed on Nasdaq Helsinki Large Cap with over 200 000 shareholders.
 Elisa's revenue in 2015 was 1.57 billion euros and it employed 4,100 people.

-Elisa’s core values are Customer orientation, Responsibility, Renewal and Results.
+Elisa’s core values are Customer orientation, Responsibility, Renewal Results and Collaboration.